Best Route Assistant

 3. In the offer details, open the Route tab.

-In the freight drawer you’ll see a system-generated route for a vehicle that meets the freight requirements.
-It’s an optimal route balancing distance, time, and costs.
+In the freight drawer you’ll see the route calculated automatically by the system for a vehicle matching the freight requirements.
+It’s the optimal route balancing distance, time, and costs.

 Costs do not include the carrier’s internal costs (e.g., driver wages, overnight stays).

-If the carrier wins the negotiation, the route and parameters set by the carrier will be saved under “Accepted” freights and will be available only to the carrier’s company.
+If the carrier wins the negotiation, the route and parameters set by the carrier will be saved in “Accepted” freights and will be available only to the carrier’s company.

 • Orders